-1 Understand relevant fiduciary and other duties identified and applied: general law fiduciary and other duties, codified duties, duties to supervise and report in relation to trust monies, and duties and obligations of maintaining a trust account.
-2 Receiving money dealt with money received from or on behalf of a client, as required by law and good practice. where the law and good practice requires money to be deposited in a trust account or general account, recorded the deposit as required by law and good practice. issued any receipt required by law and good practice.
-3 Making outlays made any outlay from the correct account, according to law and good practice. recorded the outlay as required by law and good practice.
-4 Rendering costs demonstrated an ability to comply with regulations relating to disclosure of costs and a client's rights relating to costs. calculated the costs in accordance with law, good practice and any agreement between the lawyer and client. added to the bill all outlays made by the firm for which the client is responsible. accounted to the client for any money received from the client on account of costs and outlays, as required by law and good practice. drafted the bill and delivered it in accordance with law and good practice.
+2 Receiving money

+- recorded the outlay as required by law and good practice. - demonstrated an ability to comply with regulations relating to disclosure of costs and a client's rights relating to costs. - calculated the costs in accordance with law, good practice and any agreement between the lawyer and client. - 4 Rendering costs - added to the bill all outlays made by the firm for which the client is responsible. - accounted to the client for any money received from the client on account of costs and outlays, as required by law and good practice. - drafted the bill and delivered it in accordance with law and good practice.